-Claim or Impaired or Entitled to Vote on Approx. Class Equity Interest Treatment Unimpaired the Plan Recovery 4 1 Priority Non-Tax Claims Except to the extent that a holder of an Allowed Priority Non-Tax Claim against the Debtor agrees to a less favorable treatment of such Claim, in full and final satisfaction, settlement, release, and discharge of, and in exchange for, such Allowed Priority Non-Tax Claim, at the option of the Debtor or the Reorganized Debtor, as applicable, (i) each such holder shall receive payment in Cash in an amount equal to the Allowed amount of such Claim, payable on the later of the Effective Date and the date that is ten (10) Business Days after the date on which such Priority Non-Tax Claim becomes an Allowed Priority Non-Tax Claim, or as soon thereafter as is reasonably practicable, (ii) such holder's Allowed Priority Non-Tax Claim shall be Reinstated, or (iii) such holder shall receive such other treatment consistent with section 1129(a)(9) of the Bankruptcy Code so as to render such holder's Allowed Unimpaired No (Presumed to accept) 100% 2 Other Secured Priority Non-Tax Claim Unimpaired.
-Except to the extent that a holder of an Unimpaired No 100% 2 Claims Allowed Other Secured Claim against the Debtor agrees to a less favorable treatment of such Claim, in full and final satisfaction, settlement, release, and discharge of, and in exchange for, such Allowed Other Secured Claim, at the option of the Debtor or the Reorganized Debtor, as applicable, (i) Chimpaned (Presumed to accept) 10070
+Claim or Impaired or Entitled to Vote on Approx. Class Equity Interest Treatment Unimpaired the Plan Recovery Class Equity Interest Priority Non-Tax Claims Except to the extent that a holder of an Allowed Priority Non-Tax Claim against the Debtor agrees to a less favorable treatment of such Claim, in full and final satisfaction, settlement, release, and discharge of, and in exchange for, such Allowed Priority Non-Tax Claim, at the option of the Debtor or the Reorganized Debtor, as applicable, (i) each such holder shall receive payment in Cash in an amount equal to the Allowed amount of such Claim, payable on the later of the Effective Date and the date that is 10 Business Days after the date on which such Priority Non-Tax Claim becomes an Allowed Priority Non-Tax Claim, or as soon thereafter as is reasonably practicable, (ii) such holder's Allowed Priority Non-Tax Claim shall be Reinstated, or (iii) such holder shall receive such other treatment consistent with section 1129(a)(9) of the Unimpaired Unimpaired No (Presumed to accept) Recovery 100% Bankruptcy Code so as to render such holder's Allowed Priority Non-Tax Claim Unimpaired.
+2 Other Secured Claims Except to the extent that a holder of an Allowed Other Secured Claim Unimpaired No (Presumed to 100%